 “We’re proud to be partnering with Google to bring the advanced capabilities of NGINX Plus to the Google Cloud Platform,” said Paul Oh, head of Business Development at NGINX.
 “NGINX was one of the inaugural members in the Google Cloud Marketplace and we look forward to continuing to collaborate on improving our capabilities for mutual customers.”

 A WAF is a widely used solution for improving web application security.
-The NGINX WAF is specialized to focus on HTTP traffic.
-When an HTTP request is made, the NGINX WAF inspects all parts of the request for any malicious content or anomalies in the traffic.
+NGINX ModSecurity WAF is specialized to focus on HTTP traffic.
+When an HTTP request is made, NGINX ModSecurity WAF inspects all parts of the request for any malicious content or anomalies in the traffic.
 If the packet is deemed malicious it can be blocked, logged, or both, depending on configuration.

 For attacks that are not blocked by the CRS, ModSecurity has a flexible rules language that is based on standard Perl Compatible Regular Expressions (PCRE) syntax, the same syntax NGINX uses.
 ModSecurity rules can be used to virtually patch vulnerabilities, which protects applications until a proper patch can be deployed (for an example, see our blog).

 To get started using NGINX ModSecurity WAF in GCP, please contact our sales team.